materialsvirtuallab/matcalc/docs/matcalc.md

 Bases: [`PropCalc`](#matcalc._base.PropCalc)

-Calculator for elastic properties.
+Class for calculating elastic properties of a material.
+This includes creating an elastic tensor, shear modulus, bulk modulus, and other related properties with the help of strain and stress analyses.
+It leverages the provided ASE Calculator for computations and supports relaxation of structures when necessary.

+* **Variables:**
+  * **calculator** – The ASE Calculator used for performing computations.
+  * **norm_strains** – Sequence of normal strain values to be applied.
+  * **shear_strains** – Sequence of shear strain values to be applied.
+  * **fmax** – Maximum force tolerated for structure relaxation.
+  * **symmetry** – Whether to apply symmetry reduction techniques during calculations.
+  * **relax_structure** – Whether the initial structure should be relaxed before applying strains.
+  * **relax_deformed_structures** – Whether to relax atomic positions in deformed/strained structures.
+  * **use_equilibrium** – Whether to use equilibrium stress and strain in calculations.
+  * **relax_calc_kwargs** – Additional arguments for relaxation calculations.

+Initializes the class with parameters to construct normalized and shear strain values and control relaxation behavior for structures.
+Validates input parameters to ensure appropriate constraints are maintained.

 * **Parameters:**
-  * **calculator** – ASE Calculator to use.
+  * **calculator** – Calculator object used for performing calculations.
-  * **norm_strains** – single or multiple strain values to apply to each normal mode.
+  * **norm_strains** – Sequence of normalized strain values applied during deformation.
-    Defaults to (-0.01, -0.005, 0.005, 0.01).
+    Can also be a single float.
+Must not be empty or contain zero.
-  * **shear_strains** – single or multiple strain values to apply to each shear mode.
+  * **shear_strains** – Sequence of shear strain values applied during deformation.
-    Defaults to (-0.06, -0.03, 0.03, 0.06).
+    Can also be a single float.
+Must not be empty or contain zero.
-  * **fmax** – maximum force in the relaxed structure (if relax_structure).
-Defaults to 0.1.
+  * **fmax** – Maximum force magnitude tolerance for relaxation.
+Default is 0.1.
-  * **symmetry** – whether or not to use symmetry reduction.
-Defaults to False.
+  * **symmetry** – Boolean flag to enforce symmetry in deformation.
+Default is False.
-  * **relax_structure** – whether to relax the provided structure with the given calculator.
+  * **relax_structure** – Boolean flag indicating if the structure should be relaxed before applying strains.
+Default is True.
-    Defaults to True.
-  * **relax_deformed_structures** – whether to relax the atomic positions of the deformed/strained structures
+  * **relax_deformed_structures** – Boolean flag indicating if the deformed structures should be relaxed.
+Default is False.
-    with the given calculator.
-Defaults to False.
-  * **use_equilibrium** – whether to use the equilibrium stress and strain.
-Ignored and set to True if either norm_strains or shear_strains has length 1 or is a float.
-    Defaults to True.
-  * **relax_calc_kwargs** – Arguments to be passed to the RelaxCalc, if relax_structure is True.
+  * **use_equilibrium** – Boolean flag indicating if equilibrium conditions should be used for calculations.
+Automatically enabled if multiple normal and shear strains are provided.
+  * **relax_calc_kwargs** – Optional dictionary containing keyword arguments for structure relaxation calculations.

 #### \_abc_impl *= <_abc._abc_data object>*

 #### \_elastic_tensor_from_strains(strains: ArrayLike, stresses: ArrayLike, eq_stress: ArrayLike = None, tol: float = 1e-07) → tuple[ElasticTensor, float]

-Slightly modified version of Pymatgen function pymatgen.analysis.elasticity.elastic.ElasticTensor.from_independent_strains;
-this is to give option to discard eq_stress, which (if the structure is relaxed) tends to sometimes be much lower than neighboring points.
-Also has option to return the sum of the squares of the residuals for all of the linear fits done to compute the entries of the tensor.
+Compute the elastic tensor from given strain and stress data using least-squares fitting.

+This function calculates the elastic constants from strain-stress relations, using a least-squares fitting procedure for each independent component of stress and strain tensor pairs.
+An optional equivalent stress array can be supplied.
+Residuals from the fitting process are accumulated and returned alongside the elastic tensor.
+The elastic tensor is zeroed according to the given tolerance.

+* **Parameters:**
+  * **strains** – Strain data array-like, representing different strain states.
+  * **stresses** – Stress data array-like corresponding to the given strain states.
+  * **eq_stress** – Optional array-like, equivalent stress values for equilibrium stress states.
+    Defaults to None.
+  * **tol** – A float representing the tolerance threshold used for zeroing the elastic tensor.
+Defaults to 1e-7.
+* **Returns:**
+  A tuple consisting of:
+  : - ElasticTensor object: The computed and zeroed elastic tensor in Voigt
+      notation.
+    - float: The summed residuals from least-squares fittings across all tensor components.

 #### calc(structure: Structure | dict[str, Any]) → dict[str, Any]

-Calculates elastic properties of Pymatgen structure with units determined by the calculator, (often the stress_weight).
+Performs a calculation to determine the elastic tensor and related elastic properties.
+It involves multiple steps such as optionally relaxing the input structure, generating deformed structures, calculating stresses, and evaluating elastic properties.
+The method supports equilibrium stress computation and various relaxations depending on configuration.

 * **Parameters:**
-  **structure** – Pymatgen structure.

-Returns: {
-: elastic_tensor: Elastic tensor as a pymatgen ElasticTensor object (in eV/A^3),
+  **structure** – The input structure which can either be an instance of Structure or a dictionary containing structural data.
+* **Returns:**
+  A dictionary containing the calculation results that include:
+  - elastic_tensor: The computed elastic tensor of the material.
-  shear_modulus_vrh: Voigt-Reuss-Hill shear modulus based on elastic tensor (in eV/A^3),
+  - shear_modulus_vrh: Shear modulus obtained from the elastic tensor
-  bulk_modulus_vrh: Voigt-Reuss-Hill bulk modulus based on elastic tensor (in eV/A^3),
+  > using the Voigt-Reuss-Hill approximation.
+  - bulk_modulus_vrh: Bulk modulus calculated using the Voigt-Reuss-Hill approximation.
-  youngs_modulus: Young’s modulus based on elastic tensor (in eV/A^3),
+  - youngs_modulus: Young’s modulus derived from the elastic tensor.
-  residuals_sum: Sum of squares of all residuals in the linear fits of the calculation of the elastic tensor,
+  - residuals_sum: The residual sum from the elastic tensor fitting.
-  structure: The equilibrium structure used for the computation.
+  - structure: The (potentially relaxed) final structure after calculations.

-}

 ## matcalc._eos module